-(a) The Managing Director of the Group is also a key management executive of Al Salam Bank -Algeria and Al Salam Bank - Sudan.
-The Group has an equity investment in Al Salam Bank -Algeria of AED 20.2 million (31 December 2010: AED 20.2 million).
-The pricing policies and terms of these transactions were approved by the Board of Directors.
+(a) Certain Directors of the Group are also acting as key management executive of Al Salam Bank - Algeria and Al Salam Bank - Sudan.
+The Group has an equity investment in Al Salam Bank - Algeria of AED 31.2 million (31 December 2011: AED 20.2 million).
+Out of the total shareholding, 106,530 shares of AED 11 million are held under the name of the directors at the reporting date.

-The Group purchased shares of Al Salam Bank - Bahrain from a related company.
-These shares are registered in the name of the related company which holds it in trust and for the benefit of the Group.
-The current number of these shares and the related market value at the end of the reporting period were as follows: [5,435,448 shares, AED 2.1 million (2010: AED 3.8 million)].
-The change in fair value has been reflected in equity under investment revaluation reserve.
+The Group holds shares of Al Salam Bank - Bahrain which are registered in the name of a related company.
+The related company holds these shares in trust and for the benefit of the Group.
+The related market value at the end of the reporting period was AED 4.7 million (2011: AED 2.1 million).